SeisComP3/seiscomp3/src/trunk/apps/processing/scautoloc/descriptions/scautoloc.rst

        GE CEU 35.8987 -5.3731 320.0
        GE CISI -7.5557 107.8153 0.0

-The location of this file is specified in autoloc.stationLocations or on the command line using --station-locations
+The location of this file is specified in :confval:`autoloc.stationLocations` or on the command line using --station-locations